-Now that lockdown is beginning to lift, many drivers of classic cars and modern classics are ready to bring their pride and joy out of an extended period of enforced hibernation and return it, safely, to the road.
+With the national roadmap laid out and a route out of lockdown in sight, many drivers and riders of cherished cars and bikes are ready to bring their pride and joy out of an extended period of enforced hibernation and return it, safely, to the road.

 If that sounds like you, bravo.
 Our classics are here to be enjoyed, and what better feeling than peeling away a car cover or opening the garage doors, knowing that a journey and drive awaits.
 It could be to visit family or friends; it could be just for the simple pleasure of being alone and clearing your head as the road unravels.
 Regardless of the reason, getting back behind the wheel of your classic is sure to lift the spirits.

 We’ve already shared tops and advice for keeping a car in storage for a prolonged period of time.
 So before you can get going, what should you check on your car?
 How can you ensure that you’re reviving your oldtimer or youngtimer in the safest way possible?
 Hagerty has spoken to those who spend a living maintaining classic cars, so you can best know how to put your car back on the road – where it belongs.

 Is the paperwork up to date?

 Before dusting off your classic car, dust off its paperwork.
 You need to ensure that, where applicable, it has a valid MOT, is insured, the registered keeper address is current and all servicing has been performed.